ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Macrocosmos

-For all damage that you take, you regain an amount of HP equal to 25% of that damage afterwards.
+For all After-Armor damage that you take, you regain an amount of HP equal to 25% of that damage afterwards.

 ### Status: Medica Regen